IoT empowering “Industry 4.0”

 2) Re-active maintenance transformed into pro-active (and predictive) maintenance with the help of IoT:

-The possibility of reducing downtime and predicting the next possible failure of machines can be a big saving for any company.
+The possibility of reducing downtime and predicting the next possible failure of machines can be a penny-pinching for any company.
 This kind of feature is not available for many of the Indian SME’s and IIoT is the only solution which can make this possible.

-3) IoT improves Quality and Overall Equipment Efficiency (OEE):
+3) Improves Quality and Overall Equipment Efficiency (OEE):

 We helped our manufacturing customers control their costs (Cost of consumables, power, gas).
-With the help of IIoT implementation, they were able to extract the data of all the machines from every robot to understand gas consumption, power consumption between intervals of a minute.
-The collected data was then processed and used to forecast the costs for a month.
-After every shift, they could analyze the patterns of all costs incurred along with all types of variances.
-Plant managers have the ability to see these patterns for every type of cost for each hour (which can be more detailed to each minute and second also).
+With the help of IIoT implementation, they were able to extract the data of all the machines.
+From every robot to understand gas consumption, power consumption between intervals of a minute.
+To forecast the costs for a month, the collected data processed After every shift.
+They could analyze the patterns of all costs incurred along with all types of variances.
+Plant managers have the ability to see these patterns for every type of cost for each hour.
 Every day, they were able to improve OEE and improved their OEE by 20% across all plants globally within a span of a few weeks.

 Either with all or a combination of the aspects above, IIoT has the potential to help almost any manufacturing company to move it’s business forward and get ahead of their competition.
-Another great benefit is the increase in the bottom line which is noticed within a few months.
+Increase in the bottom line is another great benefit.